Data preservation solutions using technology-agnostic, standards-based infrastructures.

 Heritage, as well as scientific data can now use mainstream data preservation methods.

-The hasdai partnership of European and U.S. institutions is managed by Data Futures and governed by a Memorandum with CERN. hasdai has extended the use of CERN's Invenio repository technology for the life and social sciences and humanities, and now operates a network of InvenioRDM repositories and archives on behalf of its partners.
-Invenio provides the technology base for Zenodo, the global catch-all repository for research data, supported by CERN on behalf of OpenAIRE.
+The hasdai partnership of European and U.S. institutions is managed by Data Futures GmbH and governed by a Memorandum with CERN. hasdai has extended CERN's Invenio repository technology for the life and social sciences and humanities, and it operates a network of InvenioRDM repositories and archives on behalf of its partners.
+Invenio forms the technology base for Zenodo, the global catch-all repository for research data, supported by CERN on behalf of OpenAIRE.

 Data Futures GmbH is a not-for-profit company based in Leipzig which works on redelivery and preservation technologies and infrastructure for research data.